TheophilusChinomona/acbf-org/tasks/admin-dashboard-plan.md

 - ✅ Admin can authenticate using Firebase Auth
 - ✅ Admin can view all submissions from both collections
 - ✅ Admin can update submission status
-- ✅ Admin can export data in CSV/JSON formats
+- ✅ Admin can export data in Excel format
 - ✅ Admin dashboard is protected and only accessible to authenticated admins
 - ✅ UI is responsive and user-friendly
 - ✅ All operations respect Firestore Security Rules